Colum-SMA-Dev/html-controller-random/README.md

 `"mediaDone", "<id of media object>"`

 Client has completed the transitioning of a piece of media.
 This will allow the controller to send that media object out again at a later time.
 If this message is never sent to the controller, then that media object will never be redisplayed in the future.

+### Controller Initiated Messages

+#### showMedia

+`"showMedia", data`

+Message sent to the client containing a media object and how to display it.  `data` is an object containing the following properties:

+* `mediaObject` - An object describing a piece of media.
+Refer to the [media-scene-schema.json](https://github.com/Colum-SMA-Dev/MediaHub/blob/master/docs/media-scene-schema.json) for more information
+* `transitionDuration` - Advised number of seconds that the piece of media should take to be transitioned on/off the client
+* `displayDuration` - Advised number of seconds the media should be displayed for.
+This can be disregarded with no harm to client/controller interaction